ibm-cloud-docs/secure-enterprise/custom-basic.md

 {: #basic-custom-json}
 {: step}

 The `ibm_catalog.json` file is a manifest JSON file that is used to automatically import version information when you onboard to a private catalog.
-Because you changed the deployable architecture, you created a brand new architecture for your needs.
+Because you changed the deployable architecture, you created a brand-new architecture for your needs.
 Update the following information in the `ibm_catalog.json` file to reflect your changes.

 For more information on the manifest file and what it contains, see [Locally editing the catalog manifest](/docs/secure-enterprise?topic=secure-enterprise-manifest-values&locale=en).